-The government has no business censoring curriculum in Kentucky's public schools, and it cannot prohibit students from accessing or discussing ideas.
+The government has no business censoring curriculum in Kentucky's public schools and cannot stop students from accessing or discussing ideas.

-The First Amendment protects the right to share ideas, including the right of students to receive information and knowledge.
+The First Amendment protects the right to share ideas, including the right of students to receive information.

-All young people, especially students of color, LGBTQ students, and students from other minority groups, deserve an equitable education and the right to learn and talk about issues such as gender and race.
+All young people, especially students from minority groups, deserve an equitable education and the right to learn and talk about issues such as gender and race.

-Legislation restricting students' speech has repeatedly failed in court, wasting taxpayer dollars.
+Legislation restricting students' speech has repeatedly failed in court in other states, wasting taxpayer dollars.